MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Experimental Study

-From the results in TABLE~\ref{task2_results}, we can see that our \textsc{HaarNet} outperforms the baselines \textsc{GCNConv+TopKPool} and \textsc{GINConv+TopKPool} on each of three data sets by a large margin with 5 to 7 percentage points higher mean test accuracy.
-Moreover, \textsc{HaarNet} also achieves much smaller standard deviations than the baseline methods across all the data sets.
-We further compare the trends of validation loss and accuracy against epoch of the proposed \textsc{HaarNet} to those of the baselines in Fig.~\ref{fig:pp_plot}.
-Although \textsc{HaarNet} has a higher validation loss during the first 2 epochs than the baseline methods, it converges rapidly and reaches the stationary point within 7 epochs in training each data set.
-Fig.~\ref{fig:pp_plot} also shows that \textsc{HaarNet} obtains much smaller variations in term of validation loss and validation accuracy.
-The lower validation loss, higher validation accuracy and higher test accuracy of our \textsc{HaarNet} on all the data sets indicate the superior learning and generalization abilities.
-Based on these observations, we can conclude that the proposed \textsc{HaarNet} is a highly effective and robust model for large-scale graph classification tasks.
+From the results in TABLE~\ref{task2_results}, we can see that our $\textsc{MathNet}$ outperforms the baselines \textsc{GCNConv+TopKPool} and \textsc{GINConv+TopKPool} on each of three data sets by a large margin with 5 to 7 percentage points higher mean test accuracy.
+Moreover, $\textsc{MathNet}$ also achieves much smaller standard deviations than the baseline methods across all the data sets.
+We further compare the trends of validation loss and accuracy against epoch of the proposed $\textsc{MathNet}$ to those of the baselines in Fig.~\ref{fig:pp_plot}.
+Although $\textsc{MathNet}$ has a higher validation loss during the first 2 epochs than the baseline methods, it converges rapidly and reaches the stationary point within 7 epochs in training each data set.
+Fig.~\ref{fig:pp_plot} also shows that $\textsc{MathNet}$ obtains much smaller variations in terms of validation loss and validation accuracy.
+The lower validation loss, higher validation accuracy and higher test accuracy of our $\textsc{MathNet}$ on all the data sets indicate its superior learning and generalization abilities.
+Based on these observations, we can conclude that the proposed $\textsc{MathNet}$ is a highly effective and robust model for large-scale graph classification tasks.